 When it has been determined by the ECG that the emergency should be terminated, the Head of Council and/or Council will make an official termination of declared emergency in writing.
 The Premier of Ontario may also terminate an emergency at any time.
-The EOC Director will ensure that all personnel and Supporting Agencies concerned are advised of the termination of the emergency.
+The Head of Council (or the Council) of the City of Burlington may at any time declare that an emergency has terminated.
+The EOC Director and/or CEMC (EOC Manager) will ensure that all personnel and Supporting Agencies concerned are advised of the termination of the emergency.